Alexandre-Magno/Alexandre-Magno/README.md

 # Alexandre Magno
 <sub> *Data Scientist* </sub>

 I have been studying Data Science since January 2021.
-I am in the sixth period of Industrial Mathematics and I am doing a scientific initiation in Operational Research.
+I am in the sixth period of Industrial Mathematics and I am doing a scientific initiation in Operational Research since September 2020.

-I have mastery of all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model in production using Clouds.

-I have already developed solutions for important business problems such as  classifying diseases early and buying houses at a price below the market.
+I have already developed solutions for important business problems such as  classifying diseases early , buying houses at a price below the market and sales forecast.

 The details of each solution are described in the projects below.

-**Analytical Tools:**
+**Analytical Tools:** SeaBorn

 **Data Collect and Storage:** SQL